 An inquiry-based approach infuses and connects all Gallery activities, and a small, dedicated team of staff, board and volunteers offers a program that is rooted in our unique regional context and resonates with audiences globally.

 Profile of the Candidate

-Drawing on your experiences, you will help realize multifaceted on- and off-site exhibitions, installations and presentations, and are responsible for the maintenance of the permanent collection, building maintenance, and curatorial administrative support.
-You will participate in a wide range of activities outside the exhibition space, including team support; meetings, professional development and other initiatives.
+Drawing on your experiences, you will help realize multifaceted on- and off-site exhibitions, installations, and presentations, and are responsible for the maintenance of the permanent collection, shipping and receiving artworks, curatorial administrative support, and overseeing building maintenance.
+You will participate in a wide range of activities outside the exhibition space, including team support, meetings, professional development, and other initiatives.